matrix-org/bullettime/README.md

 Patches welcome :)

 ## Building
-To build ganglion, you need a working go installation.
+To build bullettime, you need a working go installation.

 To build, run:
  `go build`